robsonandradev/RobsonAndraDev/README.md

 ### Site Reliability Engineer [SRE]

 > Cloud Engineer with solid expertise in building scalable applications,
-> primarily by using a microservice architecture that has been giving
+> Primarily by using a microservice architecture that has been giving
-> support to businesses with a user base greater than 20M.
+> Support to businesses with a user base greater than 20M.

 #### Some Skills Recently Used